US Supreme Court reviews police use of cell location data

 TLDR

-• The Supreme Court is hearing arguments on whether police can obtain geofence warrants demanding location data for all devices near a crime scene.
+• The US Supreme Court is hearing arguments on whether police geofence warrants for cell location data require Fourth Amendment protections.

 Key Takeaways

-• Other companies including Apple, Lyft, Snapchat, Uber, Microsoft, and Yahoo still receive geofence requests from law enforcement.
+• Other companies including Apple, Lyft, Snapchat, Uber, Microsoft, and Yahoo still receive and respond to geofence requests.

-• The core legal question is whether the third-party doctrine – data voluntarily shared with a company loses Fourth Amendment protection – applies to passive, continuous location tracking.
+• The third-party doctrine – which holds that data shared with any third party loses Fourth Amendment protection – is central to the legal dispute.

 Hacker News Comment Review